CAPC Guidelines:

 • Giardia infection is common in cats.

-• Regional differences in Giardia prevalence exist, but infections in cats with clinical signs averaged 10.3% in cats in the US.
-A regional study in western Canada reported Giardia detection in 9.9% of samples.
+• Regional differences in Giardia prevalence exist, but infections in cats with clinical signs averaged 10.3% in the US.

 Click here to view our Prevalence Maps and to sign up for updates on reported cases in your area